go-echarts/statsview/README.md

 * `HeapViewer`
 * `StackViewer`

-Viewer wraps a go-echarts [Line instance](https://github.com/go-echarts/go-echarts/blob/master/charts/line.go) that means you can use all options/features on it.
+Viewer wraps a go-echarts [*charts.Line](https://github.com/go-echarts/go-echarts/blob/master/charts/line.go) instance that means all options/features on it could be used.
 To be honest, I think that is the most charming thing about this project.

 ## 🔖 Snapshot